forseti-security/forseti-security/_docs/_latest/setup/manual-gcp-deployment.md

 It is highly recommended that you use the automated installer for an easy and error-free deployment.

-But in case you prefer to install and deploy Forseti on your own, you can follow the steps below.
-These steps assume you have certain level of GCP knowledge (how to use gcloud, where to bind the service account to the VM in the Cloud Console, etc), and will by necessity point to the installer and Deployment Templates for specific details of the commands that you will need to use.
+But in case you prefer to install and deploy Forseti on your own, or just curious what goes into the installation process, you can follow the steps below.

+These steps assume you have certain level of GCP knowledge (how to use gcloud, where to bind the service account to the VM in the Cloud Console, etc), and will by necessity point to the installer and Deployment Templates for specific details of the commands to use.

 # Create Project